IHarzI/PhosphorEngine_v0/README.md

 ## Build
 ### Windows
- - launch GenerateEngineProject and build/run solution.
+ - launch GenerateEngineProject and build/run VS solution.
+## Dependencies
+ - ImGui - GUI
+ - Premake - for building of project
+ - GLFW - window management
+ - FastGLTF - for GLTF import
+ - NLOHMANN_JSON/SIMD_JSON - json utils
+ - STB - image loading
+ - TinyOBJLoaded - for obj load
+SpirvReflect - used for shader reflection, needed for material system For using this engine, a Vulkan driver should be installed.